-These days it’s quite simple to share a video via email, here’s how.
+These days it’s quite simple to share a video or any large file via email, here’s how.

 You’ll need a cloud storage service, Google, iCloud or OneDrive.
 We’ll use OneDrive because it comes with Microsoft 365 and it’s well integrated with Outlook.